IRS Forms

 What You Can Request With 4506‑B

-You can ask for the organization’s exemption application and supporting correspondence, the original or subsequent determination letter, an affirmation letter, group exemption materials, and other publicly disclosable rulings, such as certain items formerly requested via Form 8940.
+You can ask for the organization’s exemption application and supporting correspondence, the determination letter (note: a Line 5 “Exemption determination letter only” request returns the most recently issued letter per current IRS Form 4506-B instructions, not necessarily the original), an affirmation letter, group exemption materials, and other publicly disclosable rulings, such as certain items formerly requested via Form 8940.
 When scope is wide, expect higher page counts and possible advance billing.

 Accountably note, if your accounting or finance team is buried during busy season, organize a short intake checklist for each request.
 Clear scope and dates reduce back‑and‑forth with the IRS and keep your projects on schedule.